 Fingerprint recognition systems are well established nowadays because of their advantages over password or token based authentication.
 Most fingerprint scanners are using an optical image sensor.
 The quality of a fingerprint image can be degraded by many factors, e.g. finger surface conditions, dirt on the sensor's surface, external noise and misplacement.
 Another type of distortion impacting the image quality are image sensor defects caused by ageing effects.
 This leads to isolated defective pixels, appearing as point like, spiky shot noise in the output images.
-Some example fingerprint images containing hot and stuck pixel defects can be seen in figure 1.
 Image sensor ageing and its impact on the output images belongs to image and video forensics.

 Although there is some related work on finger vein and hand vein recognition systems [1, 2], to the best of our knowledge the impact of these pixel defects on the performance of fingerprint recognition systems has not yet been studied.
-The contribution of this work is to investigate this impact on different fingerprint matchers in terms of the EER (Equal Error
+The contribution of this work is to investigate the impact of sensor ageing related pixel defects on the recognition performance of different fingerprint matchers in terms of the EER (Equal Error Rate), the FMR1000 and ZeroFMR.
+Different types of feature extraction and matching schemes may react differently.
+Thus two minutiae-based matchers, one ridge feature based matcher and one correlation based matcher are evaluated.
+Actually this corresponds to investigating the robustness of these matchers against spiky shot noise.